Wolfyxon/Wolfyxon/README.md

 Hi, I'm a young passionate programmer from Poland.
 The stuff I mostly make is websites, tools, libraries and games.

-I also compose music in LMMS and can play on a piano.
+I also compose music in LMMS and can play on a bit piano.
+I like editing videos too.

+More about me on my website!
 https://wolfyxon.github.io/

 ## Contact